Flow-matic/Tic-Tac-Toe/README.md

 ---

- Thanks and praises has to go to all of the below as I work through a career change, asking for help and guidance along the way is always a good starting point,
+ Thanks and praises has to go to all of the below as I work through a career change, asking for help and guidance along the way is always a good starting point.

  Much like any other skill, learning how to code requires time and persistence.
 The difficulty will depend on the programming language itself and what kind of software you'd like to make.